FINNISH ICE REPORT 05.03.2015

-In the northern Bay of Bothnia, there is 20-40 cm thick fast ice in the northern archipelago.
-Off the fast ice edge there is first thin level ice to Kemi 2 and Oulu 3.
-Farther out 10-30 cm thick very close ice approximately to 12 nautical miles south of Kemi 1.
-The ice field is in places ridged and rafted.
-At the edge of the ice field there is a brash ice barrier, difficult to force.
+In the northern Bay of Bothnia there is 30-55 cm thick fast ice in the archipelago.
+Off the fast ice edge there is 15-35 cm thick very close ice southwest of Kemi 1 and Oulun portti and onwards to south.
+The ice field is ridged and rafted and at the outer ice edge there is a brash ice barrier, difficult to force.
+Farther out open water.

-In the Quark there is 10-20 cm thick fast ice, thin level ice and very close ice in the archipelago.
+In the Sea of Bothnia there is 5-20 cm thick fast ice in the archipelago.

-In the Gulf of Finland there is thin ice in the inner archipelago.
-In the Gulf of Vyborg and the Gulf of St Petersburg there is 10-25 cm thick fast ice.
-Farther out 10-15 cm thick very close ice and new ice to the line Halli-Seskar-Vigrund.
+In the eastern Gulf of Finland there is 10-30 cm thick fast ice in the inner archipelago.
+In the Gulf of Vyborg and the Gulf of St Petersburg there is 25-40 cm thick fast ice.
+Farther out 5-20 cm thick very close ice to the line Bolsoi Fiskar - Schepelevski.

-Icebreakers: Kontio and Otso assist in the Bay of Bothnia.
+Icebreakers: Kontio, Otso and Frej assist in the Bay of Bothnia.

 Restrictions to navigation: Minimum ice class and deadweight required of assisted vessels: